How to get to Sweden by ferry

 Via the ferry and Sont-bridge to Sweden

 Perhaps the most popular way to travel to Sweden is by the shortest route: First the boat Puttgarden-Rødby and then you can travel from Denmark to Sweden via the Sont-bridge.
-From Copenhagen to Malmö.
+And finally from Copenhagen to Malmö.

 Oresund Bridge to Sweden